 More information and ticket sales will follow soon!

 Financing Justice Innovation is an investment in people and societies.
-The costs of injustice are high, both in financial and non-financial terms.
-Improved access to justice has a positive impact on how people function, how public and private sectors perform, and ultimately, how well a nation can thrive.
+Access to justice has a positive impact on how people function, how public and private sectors perform, and ultimately, how well a nation can thrive.

 What can you expect?

 For the 10th Innovating Justice Forum, HiiL strives to build the business case for Financing Justice Innovation by bringing together the issues and solutions, the demand for financing and the supply of money, investment, knowledge and insights.

 In two days, HiiL, its partners, people from the public, private and knowledge sectors will get together to share ideas, push the boundaries of conventional wisdom and inspire to new paths to achieve the targets under SDG16.3 (equal access to justice for all).
 So we build partnerships, conventional and non-conventional, to arrive at a sustainable approach to ensure access to justice for all.